rostis232/traineeEVOFintech/README.md

 ## Endpoints

 - `/upload-csv` POST method for uploading a CSV file with key `file`
 - `/get-json` GET method to get data from database in JSON format.
-- `/get-csv` GET method to get data from database in CSV format.
 - `/get-csv-file` GET method to get data from database in attached CSV file.
-With `/get-json`, `/get-csv` & `/get-csv-file` can be used filters with keys, examples:
+With `/get-json` & `/get-csv-file` can be used filters with keys, examples:

 | Key               | Example                                        | Note                                   |
 |-------------------|------------------------------------------------|----------------------------------------|